 There are wedding shoes available to suit all budgets.
 Mine only cost £26, while my Sister In Law’s ran into the hundreds.
 If you are very particular about the features you want your shoes to have… It goes without saying that you need to have a budget in place.
-Decide on the amount of money you want to spend on shoe shopping before you even set foot in JJ’s House.
+Decide on the amount of money you want to spend on shoe shopping before you even set foot in a shoe shop.
 This will, in turn, guide the consultant to direct you to the shoes that are within your budget.

 2. Consider the venue

 Are you planning to tie the knot on the beach, in a garden setting or a church?
 The venue is a significant consideration when it comes to choosing your shoes.
 For example, you cannot expect to walk down the beach with heels on.
 Firstly, your walking style will rather be funny as the heels will keep on sinking in the sand.
 Secondly, you will not be comfortable.
 If you’re having a beach wedding, barefoot or ballet pumps are probably the best options for you.

 Yes, you might be dreaming of the 6-inch heels for your big day, but the question is, will you be able to walk with them?
 Remember, you will be in them for the whole day, meaning that you cannot risk having uncomfortable shoes.
 If 6 inch heels are too high for you… You can always look for a lower heel or even consider wearing wedges, which are more comfortable.
 I would recommend having a flat pair on standby, just in case.
 When I was a maid of honour, all of the bridesmaids and the bride had ballet pumps to change into after the first dance.
 This made the evening reception much more fun!
 If you are planning a formal dance at your wedding, then you could always choose to have dancing shoes on.